Family sues over fatal police shooting of Louisiana black man

 "This is not about whether the officers should go to jail.
 It's about resolving this case for the children who no longer have a father because proper procedures weren't followed," L. Chris Stewart, one of the children's lawyers, said at a news conference.

-Police spokesman Don Coppola said the department would not comment on a pending lawsuit.
-A spokeswoman for Mayor-President Sharon Weston Broome had no immediate comment.
+Police spokesman Don Coppola and Janene Tate, a spokeswoman for Mayor-President Sharon Weston Broome, declined to comment, citing pending litigation.

 Sterling was shot outside a convenience store on July 5, 2016, after a resident reported he had been threatened by a black man selling CDs.
 Police said Sterling was trying to pull a loaded gun out of his pocket when Officer Blane Salamoni opened fire.